vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 This has been expounded by savants differently for exhorting man to have a breach with the nearest world at hand and to have a positive and genuine turn towards gaining liberation.
 The Alwar says like this - "they are of very little essence; having experienced them, I have given up all of them" (t.m.
 3-2-6) "having experienced the objects of the five senses, I have realised that the pleasure from the objects is very little." (t.m.
 4-6-10)

 The Gita says – 'the fruit of all those ignorant people becomes little and they end at a particular time' (Gita 7-23).
 'Having come upon this world which is full of sorrow and impermanence, worship me alone to get rid of it'.
 (Gita 9.
 33).
 'Having heard that the most mighty, the most valiant and the most wealthy have all been swept away by the floods of time, and nothing of them, other than their names, being left behind, a wise person will not become attached to a wife or a house or a land or money'.
-"Even in heaven, one will not have

-Essence of Srimad Rahasyatraya Saram

-happiness, as he is ever afraid of a fall due to exhaustion of that punya."
+"Even in heaven, one will not have happiness, as he is ever afraid of a fall due to exhaustion of that punya."
 "These defects are found in respect of all these worlds beginning with the world of Brahma.
 That is why wise people do not desire the attainment of swarga."
 "The Supreme Abode of Vishnu, is above the abode of the four faced-Brahma.
 It is pure, eternal and luminous and known as 'Brahman' itself."
 "The unwise that are devoted to the objects of the world, never reach that place."
 "All these abodes are verily hells, when compared with the Supreme Abode of Paramatman."

 These authorities make it clear that all things other than the attainment and experience of Paramatman are subjected to defects.
 So, a discriminating person should turn away from all activities leading to worldly attainments and seek whole heartedly that means by which he attains immortality.